Cheap & Easy Homemade Ant Spray

 The reasons I changed it up is to make it a little better for killing ants on any surface without leaving as much of a residue.
 Although this homemade weed killer is fantastic for killing bugs outside, it can leave a little salt residue behind in the home.

 Remember!
 This for ANTS!
-For the weed killer, Click blog post link and we have it linked in article numerous times.
+For the weed killer, Click blog post link (at the bottom of this post it says check out our website with the word GO you click on) and we have it linked in article numerous times.
 We keep having readers asking why we don't share the weed killer, we have!!!
 Just click the blog post at the bottom.

 2 cups of vinegar, distilled